Drixares/Drixares/README.md

 -----------------

 *   🌍  I'm based in France
-*   🧠  I'm learning React & Express.
+*   🧠  I'm learning React, Express and some librairies like discordjs.

 ### Skills
 <p align="left">